Gustavo-Cauzzi/Gustavo-Cauzzi/README.md

 # Hi, I'm Gustavo.

 - 🚀 I'm a Fullstack developer.
-I like to do stuff in all sorts of crazy languages, but I'm a lover for the whole ReactJS, React Native and Nodejs ecossystem.
+I like to do stuff in all sorts of crazy languages, but I'm a lover for the whole ReactJS, React Native and Nodejs ecosystem.

 - 🎓 Studying Computer Science bachelor degree in UCS - Universidade de Caxias do Sul.

 - 📚 Trying to learn something new everyday. #NeverStopLearning

-- 🧑‍🏫 Sometimes, I become a teacher to my local community teaching the basics of programing and web development for people who whishes to start a career.
+- 🧑‍🏫 Sometimes, I become a teacher to my local community teaching the basics of programing and web development for people who wishes to start a career.

 - 💜 Love to build random and challenging things.